mastodon/documentation/content/en/admin/migrating.md

 1. Set up a new Mastodon server using the [Production Guide]({{< relref "install" >}}) (however, don’t run `mastodon:setup`).
 2. Stop Mastodon on the old server (e.g. `systemctl stop 'mastodon-*.service'`).
-3. Dump and load the Postgres database using the instructions below.
+3. Dump and load the PostgreSQL database using the instructions below.
 4. Copy the `system/` files using the instructions below.
 (Note: if you’re using S3, you can skip this step.)
 5. Copy the `.env.production` file.
 6. Run `RAILS_ENV=production bundle exec rails assets:precompile` to compile Mastodon